embulk/embulk-output-jdbc/embulk-output-sqlserver/README.md

 "normal" means normal insert (default).
 It requires SQL Server JDBC driver.

 "native" means bulk insert using native client.
 It is faster than "normal".
-It requires both SQL Server JDBC driver and SQL Server Native Client (11.0).
+It requires both SQL Server JDBC driver and SQL Server Native Client (or newer version of Microsoft ODBC Driver).

+If you embulk use on Linux, you needed to [install mssql-tools](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server).

 ### Supported types